Refusal in Language Models Is Mediated by a Single Direction: Methodology

 The final logits $\mathtt{logits}_i = \mathtt{Unembed}(\mathbf{x}_i^{(L+1)}) \in \mathbb{R}^{|\mathcal{V}|}$ are then transformed into probabilities over output tokens $\mathbf{y}_i = \mathtt{softmax}(\mathtt{logits}_i) \in \mathbb{R}^{|\mathcal{V}|}$.\footnote{This high-level description omits details such as positional embeddings and layer normalization.}

 \paragraph{Chat models.} Chat models are fine-tuned for instruction-following and dialogue \citep{ouyang2022training, touvron2023llama}.
 These models use \emph{chat templates} to structure user queries.
 Typically, a chat template takes the form \texttt{<user>\{instruction\}<end\_user><assistant>}.
 We use \emph{post-instruction tokens} to refer to all template tokens after the instruction, and denote the set of positional indices corresponding to these post-instruction tokens as $I$.
 Our analysis focuses on activations in this region to understand how the model formulates its response.
+All chat templates and their corresponding post-instruction tokens are specified in \S\ref{appendix_subsec:chat_template}.